 I'VE WRITTEN A LETTER TO MOMMY

-Susan Hayward was 50 when she played white-haired, wig-wearing Helen Lawson in Valley of the Dolls in 1967 … the same age as Debra Messing today.
+Susan Hayward was 50 when she played white-haired, wig-wearing Helen Lawson in Valley of the Dolls in 1967 … about the same age as Debra Messing (51 as of April 2020) today.

 Gloria Swanson was 51 when Sunset Boulevard premiered on August 10, 1950.
-To match that age today, you’d be looking at Julia Roberts, Nicole Kidman, Lisa Bonet or Laura Dern.
+Today, you’d be looking at Julia Roberts, Nicole Kidman, Lisa Bonet or Laura Dern.

 Gloria Swanson was just 50 when Sunset Boulevard was filmed.
 She looked lovely as Norma Desmond in the film, but was also presented as being in need of carbon-dating, someone whose career was impossibly long ago.
 This was helped along by the Silent Era vs. Sound Era timeline, but nonetheless, 50 is hardly antique today.

-For comparison's sake, recall that the Queen of Pop, Madonna — who has been mentioned as the possible lead in a film version of the musical Sunset Boulevard — is now a full decade older than Swanson was in the role, having just turned 60.
+For comparison's sake, recall that the Queen of Pop, Madonna — who had been mentioned as the possible lead in a film version of the musical Sunset Boulevard — is now more than a full decade older than Swanson was in the role, having turned 61.

 It is arguable that as perfect as Sunset Boulevard is as a work of art created — and set — in 1950, any attempts to update it, as opposed to remaking it, would have to allow for how different the gap is between show biz in the '20s/1950 and the '80s/2018, and for how differently we view women at age 50 or 51.

 Another 51-year-old was the great Rosalind Russell at the time Auntie Mame came out in 1958.
-Maybe Lauren Graham or Mira Sorvino would consider a remake, since they’re 51 now.
+Maybe Lauren Graham or Mira Sorvino would consider a remake, since they’re 52 or 53 now.

 Bette Davis was 54 when What Ever Happened to Baby Jane? — another famous flick about aging glamourpusses — bowed on Halloween 1962.
 (Crawford — whose exact age can't be pinned down for certain — was older, but also in her mid-fifties.)